 You may now order for future weeks using the drop down menu at checkout to choose your preferred delivery week.

 Your order will most often come in a sealed, insulated box with an ice-pack where meat, dairy or frozen produce has been ordered.
 This helps to keep food cool if you are not at home to receive your order.
 The driver needs to leave the box in a cool place and hidden from view.
 The box can be used many times so, if you are able to unpack at the time of delivery, we will take it away again otherwise, we will collect empty boxes when we next deliver to you, or at any time you request, free of charge.

 We try to minimise our use of plastic packaging – where we do use it, we have thought about it carefully.
 For example, we know that salad leaves and spinach wilt if they are put in the paper bags that we use for most of our other vegetables.
-Our producers and wholesalers are aware of our customers’ preference for non-plastic packaging but there is also a balance needed between prolonging the life of the produce to prevent food waste, such as with aubergines and cucumbers in particular.
+Our producers and wholesalers are aware of our customers’ preference for non-plastic packaging but there is also a balance needed between prolonging the life of the produce to prevent an increase in food waste.

 However, we do need to point out a truth.
 It takes more than four times as much energy to manufacture a paper bag as it does to manufacture a plastic bag, but paper decomposes much more quickly than plastic, and therefore it is less likely to be a source of litter and pose a risk to wildlife.
 This is not necessarily a problem with plastic, it is a problem with litter, and that is something that each and every one of us can do something about.